Explanation Generation for Contradiction Reconciliation with LLMs: Results

 Considering the overall success metric, proprietary models substantially outperform most open-weight ones: gpt-5-mini obtains the highest score (40.25), followed by gpt-5.2 (31.56), whereas the best performing open-weight model, Llama-3.3-70B-Instruct, achieves 26.20.

+As explained in Section \ref{sec:task_formulation}, in virtue of our defined task criteria, \textit{the reliability of a judge model does not require validation from further human annotations}.
+Nonetheless, we manually annotate a small set of samples against which we compare the results of automatic assessment, in Appendix \ref{sec:comparing_human_v_llm_judge}.

-We further discuss a breakdown of explanation success rates for each explanation model under different judge models in Appendix \ref{app:main_results_breakdown_by_nli_judge}, where we find no substantive evidence of judge models systematically preferring their own generated explanations over those generated by other models.
+In light of existing findings that certain LLMs can exhibit self-preference bias in judging their own generated text more favorably than those generated by other models (e.g. \citealp{wataoka2024selfpreference}; \citealp{xu-etal-2024-pride}; \citealp{10.5555/3737916.3740113}), we conduct further analysis (in Appendix \ref{app:main_results_breakdown_by_nli_judge}) but \textbf{found no substantive evidence of our judges systematically preferring their own generated explanations over those generated by other models}.

+Further, to demonstrate the generalizability of our methodology, we also experiment with the Implied NLI dataset \cite{havaldar-etal-2025-entailed}, containing 8,000 premises and contradictory hypotheses, as detailed in Appendix \ref{app:implied_nli_experiment}.